rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 order, other than the ones I've come up with more recently tend to be near the top.*

+1. Falling down the Racket accessibility rabbithole.

+1. GSP, the Grinnell Science Project.

 1. Useless knowledge.  <http://www.chronicle.com/article/We-Need-More-Useless-/239365>.  <https://www.ias.edu/about/usefulness-useless-knowledge>.

 1. Two cultures - Departments with high demand, departments with lower demand.

+1. Text in mediascheme

 1. Selecting summer students.